 - 2 teaspoons oregano, 2 teaspoons onion flakes, 1 teaspoon garlic powder, 1/4 cup sun-dried tomatoes, dash of pepper (add all in boil);

 - mix-in 1/4 cup cheapo dried powdered parmesan cheese after the polenta is cooked and let it melt for a few minutes before eating

 - and/or, minced hot Italian sausage or Spanish chorizo

 - 2 teaspoons oregano, 2 teaspoons onion flakes, 1 teaspoon garlic powder, freeze-dried broccoli (add all in boil)

 - mix-in shredded gorgonzola cheese

 There are endless variations, which makes this meal very adaptable to whatever local ingredients you come across ranging from fresh blueberries or strawberries to summer sausage.

 Rating: This meal is a winner

-This backpacking recipe comes from the backpacking cookbook, Simple Foods for the Pack, which I subsequently modified to suit my tastes and available ingredients.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+This backpacking recipe comes from the backpacking cookbook, Simple Foods for the Pack, which I subsequently modified to suit my tastes and available ingredients.SectionHiker is reader-supported.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.